-- inherent hazards of mining exploration, development and operating activities; - a shortage of skilled labor, equipment and supplies;

-- the accuracy of calculations of mineral reserves and mineral resources and fluctuations therein based on metal prices, estimated costs, and inherent vulnerability of the ore and recoverability of metal in the mining process; - changes in environmental regulations to which our exploration and development operations are subject; and - changes in climate change regulations could result in increased operating costs.
+- inherent hazards of mining exploration, development and operating activities; - a shortage of skilled labor, equipment and supplies; - the accuracy of calculations of mineral reserves and mineral resources and mineralized material and fluctuations therein based on metal prices, estimated costs, and inherent vulnerability of the ore and recoverability of metal in the mining process; - changes in environmental regulations to which our exploration and development operations are subject could result in increased operating costs or our ability to operate at all; and - changes in greenhouse gas emissions regulations and standards could result in increased operating costs or our ability to operate at all.

 For a more detailed discussion of such risks and other important factors that could cause actual results to differ materially from those in such forward-looking statements and forward-looking information, please see "Item 1A.
 Risk Factors" below in this annual report on Form 10-K. Although we have attempted to identify important factors that could cause actual results to differ materially from those described in forward-looking statements and forward-looking information, there may be other factors that cause results to be materially different than anticipated, estimated or intended.
 There can be no assurance that these forward-looking statements will prove to be accurate as actual results and future events could differ materially from those anticipated in the statements.
-Except as required by law, we assume no obligation to publicly update any forward-looking statements and forward-looking information, whether as a result of new information, future events or otherwise.
+Except as required by law, we assume no obligation to publicly update any forward-looking statements and forward-looking information, future events or otherwise.